-Article proposals for the Spring 2021 issue of YALS are currently being sought.
-The theme is Race(ism).
+Article proposals for the Fall 2021 issue of YALS are currently being sought.
+The theme is Teen Health.

-Prospective articles should provide broad and specific discussions that address questions such as:
+This issue is open for articles that provide broad and specific discussions that address questions such as:

 Please note that this is a volunteer writing opportunity with no monetary compensation.
 YALSA has the right to first refusal.